Finding People Who can Adjust, Learn and Adapt Is the Way to Stay Ahead of the Game

 It means hiring based on current skills and qualifications provides only temporary results.

-Hiring people with the right traits and behaviours is better for longevity and predicting future success.
-Skills can be learned, but behaviours are much harder to change as they’re part of a candidate’s personality.
-Once someone is found with the right traits those will be useful throughout their time at the organisation, helping create the skills required longer term.
+Hiring people with the right traits and behaviors is better for longevity and predicting future success.
+Skills can be learned, but behaviors are much harder to change as they’re part of a candidate’s personality.
+Once someone is found with the right traits those will be useful throughout their time at the organization, helping create the skills required longer term.

 People with learnability know that their skills will need frequent updating to adjust to whatever is around the corner.
 They’ll be motivated to manage their careers and self improve.
 Without this trait it’s also difficult for individuals to see their weaknesses and they aren’t likely to be open to developing skills where necessary.

 Today’s work environment is more chaotic than past hierarchical structures and more complex with ever-changing technology.
 Job mobility, retraining and agile working are increasingly common and an individual’s ability to constantly adapt will be key.
 Adaptability means a person can stay employable and adjust to new challenges.

 Individuals need to have a mindset that accepts and embraces technology as an opportunity, not a threat.
 Digital technology and AI automation should be seen as a positive development that can help employees work more productively.
 It’s about being comfortable with getting out of a comfort zone, turning current ideas into new ones.

 Other common traits that are also useful for a digitally-driven organization include ambition, mental endurance, a coaching mindset and business acumen.